coda/packs-sdk/docs/samples/full/dnd.md

     // A formula that looks up a spell given a name, returning the first result. pack.addFormula({
-      name: "LookupSpell",
+      name: "Spell",
-      description: "Looks up a spell by name.",
+      description: "Gets information about a spell, given its name.",
       parameters: [
         coda.makeParameter({
           type: coda.ParameterType.String,